|

 A general problem with different classification methodologies is the potential misclassification due to undesired or unexpected extrapolation.

-This occurs, when the training and validation datasets do not comprise all classes or the entire range of a feature needed for a given
+This occurs, when the training and validation data sets do not comprise all classes or the entire range of a feature needed for a given

 classification problem.
 In this case, any classification method, including ANNs, would not be representative for the given problem.
 Data of

-this type should rather be termed not classified.
-The NeuroDeveloper uses a distance value derived from the training and validation dataset,
+this type should rather be termed 'not classified'.
+The NeuroDeveloper™ uses a distance value derived from the training and validation

-classification of a new pattern by the ANN, the distance of the new pattern is calculated and set into relation.
+the classification of a new pattern by the ANN, the distance of the new pattern is calculated and set into relation.
 In case the calculated

 extrapolation value of the class, identified by the neural network, exceeds 100, an extrapolation occurs.
 The default value to determine